xlsimport()

 b

-The starting row; if omitted, retrieve rows from row one to row e will; in this case, ":" can be omitted
+The starting row; if omitted, retrieve rows from the first to row e; in this case, ":" can be omitted.

 e

 The ending row; if omitted, retrieve rows from row b to the last row; in this case, ":" cannot be omitted; if e is greater than the actual number of rows, use the actual number of rows.
-If both b and e are omitted, retrieve rows from the first one to the last one
+Retrieve rows backwards when e<0.

 p

-The password for opening the Excel file
+The password for accessing the Excel file.

 Option: